Last updated on July 27th, 2023 at 10:33 am

 My Treadmill – ProForm 1000 series (discontinued)

 But I live in a suburb of Chicago.
-And the weather is definitely not always permitting!
+And the weather definitely does not always permit it!
 That means I need a way to do all that inside when needed, which means I need a treadmill.

-But I’m not a serious runner, so super expensive treadmills were out of the question for me.
-What I needed was something that is well built, reliable, and easy to walk/run on.
+But I’m not a serious runner, so super-expensive treadmills were out of the question for me.
+What I needed was something that was well-built, reliable, and easy to walk/run on.
 I didn’t need fancy screens or interactive programs.
 I just needed a way to walk an hour or two each day when it was cold out!

 Pro-Form has a new version of my treadmill called the Carbon T10.
 It’s the same price and looks pretty darn similar to mine.